k21971/CrecelleHack/README.md

-# CrecelleHack: A 3.7 Variant
+# CrecelleHack: A NetHack 3.7 Variant

 CrecelleHack is an actively maintained variant of NetHack 3.7.
 Delve into a lush, growing dungeon filled with strange creatures and retrieve the Amulet of Yendor for your god.

+The first release of CrecelleHack is forthcoming.

 ## Documentation